namakala/medication-trend/docs/article.pdf.md

 Seven medication classes exhibited high centrality, as shown in @fig-hi-eigen and @tbl-desc.
 Notably, highly dispensed medications generally had high eigenvector centrality, consistent with the theoretical expectations from @eq-eigen-centrality.
 However, this relationship was not strictly proportional.
 For example, although antidepressants had a higher number of prescription dispensed compared to medications for the respiratory system (6,108,776 vs 5,492,900), they exhibited lower eigenvector centrality (9.48e-02 [SD: 2.24e-03] vs 9.53e-02 [SD: 2.21e-03]).
 A similar pattern was observed for anxiolytics, which had more dispensing than analgesics (2,644,309 vs 2,557,528) but lower eigenvector centrality (5.25e-02 [SD: 4.13e-03] vs 5.84e-02 [SD: 3.94e-03]).
 These discrepancies show that higher centrality scores capture more than just a high dispensing volume.

+The distribution of eigenvector centralities exhibited a central peak at intermediate values and heavy tails at both extremes, reflecting the temporal fluctuations of node influence.
+This pattern arose from the recursive nature of eigenvector centrality, where each node's importance depended on the importance of its neighbors.
+Aggregating centrality value over time captured the evolving dynamics of the network, where nodes occasionally attained a relatively higher or lower centrality.
+In contrast, the width of the distribution remained relatively stable, indicating that many co-prescription connections persisted consistently over time.

+The eigenvector centrality patterns shown in @fig-hi-eigen also highlight the distribution of several subgroups, each distinguished by color.
+Most subgroup distribution largely overlapped with the general population, represented by the gray density curves.
+However, two subgroups consistently diverged from this overall pattern: the polypharmacy group and the subset of polypharmacy patients aged $\geq 65$ years.
+These subgroups exhibited higher eigenvector centralities across four medication classes, demonstrating a more tightly connected co-prescription patterns within these groups.
+In addition, the $\geq 65$ years subgroup showed elevated eigenvector centralities in three medication classes, although its magnitude was smaller than that observed in the broader polypharmacy population.

 ::: {#tbl-desc .cell tbl-cap='Descriptive statistics of dispensing data from 2018 to 2022, ordered by Eigenvector centrality'}